trisys3/koa-resource-react/README.md

 # koa-resource-react
-## Experimental reactive koa middleware resembling JSX
+## Experimental object-oriented middleware for koa resembling JSX

 > NOTE: This middleware is very experimental.
 It is meant to be an inspiration
 > for myself & others.
 If something else comes out of it, whether by me or